alasin/trainHOG/Readme.md

 ## Preparation
 * `svmlight` directory contains the svm source files.
 * `pos` directory contains positive images to be trained.
+(Image dimensions need to be multiple of 8)
 * `neg` directory contains negative images to be trained.
+(Image dimensions need to be multiple of 8)
 * `TestImages` directory contains the images to be tested.
 * `result` directory would contain the resultant images with bounding boxes around the cars.